-- 25.13 (1) After every inspection, the authorized person who carried it out must - (a) complete and sign an inspection report in the form and manner required by the director and containing particulars established by the director, - (b) give one copy of the inspection report to the operator of the vehicle, - (c) provide the operator of the designated inspection facility with one copy of the inspection report to be forwarded to the director, and - (d) retain a copy of the inspection report for the record of the designated inspection facility. - (2) If the authorized person is satisfied that the vehicle meets the standards, he or she must place on the vehicle an inspection certificate of approval in the manner set out in section 25.07 (1). - (3) If the authorized person is not satisfied that the vehicle meets the standards, he or she may, on being satisfied that the vehicle would not present a hazard to other road users, place on the vehicle an interim inspection certificate and must indicate on the inspection report issued under subsection (1) - (a) the equipment or component of the vehicle which failed to meet the standards, and - (b) if the deficiency in standards affects the safety of passengers or security of load, that no passengers or load may be carried in or on the vehicle. - (4) A person must not drive, operate or park a vehicle in respect of which an inspection certificate is in force unless a copy of the inspection report issued under subsection (1) is carried in the vehicle. - (5) An authorized person may indicate on an inspection report issued under subsection (1) whether, in his or her opinion, the vehicle will continue to meet the standards until it is next inspected under this Division and, if not, may indicate on the report
+- 25.13 (1) After every inspection, the authorized person who carried it out must - (a) complete and sign an inspection report in the form and manner required by the director and containing particulars established by the director, - (b) give one copy of the inspection report to the operator of the vehicle, - (c) provide the operator of the designated inspection facility with one copy of the inspection report to be forwarded to the director, and - (d) retain a copy of the inspection report for the record of the designated inspection facility. - (2) If the authorized person is satisfied that the vehicle meets the standards, the authorized person must place on the vehicle an inspection certificate of approval in the manner set out in section 25.07 (1). - (3) If the authorized person is not satisfied that the vehicle meets the standards, the authorized person may, on being satisfied that the vehicle would not present a hazard to other road users, place on the vehicle an interim inspection certificate and must indicate on the inspection report issued under subsection (1) - (a) the equipment or component of the vehicle which failed to meet the standards, and - (b) if the deficiency in standards affects the safety of passengers or security of load, that no passengers or load may be carried in or on the vehicle. - (4) A person must not drive, operate or park a vehicle in respect of which an inspection certificate is in force unless a copy of the inspection report issued under subsection (1) is carried in the vehicle. - (5) An authorized person may indicate on an inspection report issued under subsection (1) whether, in the authorized person's opinion, the vehicle will continue to meet the standards until it is next inspected under this Division and, if not, may indicate on the report - (a) those standards by which, in the authorized person's assessment, the vehicle may be deficient before it is next inspected under this Division, or

-- (a) those standards by which, in his or her assessment, the vehicle may be deficient before it is next inspected under this Division, or - (b) the necessity, in his or her opinion, for repair or replacement of a part or parts of the vehicle for it to continue to meet the standards.[en.
+(b) the necessity, in the authorized person's opinion, for repair or replacement of a part or parts of the vehicle for it to continue to meet the standards. [en.
 B.C.
 Reg.
 304/2001; am.
 B.C.
-Reg.
+Regs.
 135/2003, s.
-3.]
+3; 64/2021, ss.
+2 and 3.]